Collokia/taggy/readme.markdown

 >
 > ### `duplicates`
 >
-> Specifies whether the autocomplete list should show tags that are already selected.
+> Specifies whether the autocomplete should suggest tags that are already selected.
 >
 > ### `suggestions`
 >